KimCBenson/News-Sentiment-Analysis/README.md

-# News-Sentiment-Analysis
+# News-Sentiment-Analysis (CSI-280-51 Project)
-## Project for CSI-280 by Kimberly Benson, Thomas Lukasiewicz, Griffin Gooch-Breault, Yin Bo Chen
+## By Kimberly Benson, Thomas Lukasiewicz, Griffin Gooch-Breault, Yin Bo Chen

 # What Is This Project?